-Medical Center closest to you to learn about the programs available in your area.
-To do so, visit the VA Caregiver Support website at www.caregiver.va.gov or call the Caregiver Support Line: 1-855-260-3274. - In the Veteran-Directed Home and Community Based Services Program (VDHCBS), Veterans who are eligible to live in a long-term care facility, but choose to remain in the community, are provided with a flexible budget to support their daily needs.
-Respite care can be included in their budget.
-To find a local VDHCBS Program near you, see www.acl.gov/programs/veteran-directedhome-and-community-based-services/veterandirected-home-community-based.
+In the Veteran-Directed Care

+Program, Veterans who are

+eligible to live in a long-term care

+facility, but choose to remain

+in the community, are provided

+with a flexible budget to support

+their daily needs.
+Respite care

+can be included in their budget.

+To find a local VDC Program

+near you, see acl.gov/programs/

+veteran-directed-home-and community-based-services/

+veteran-directed-home community-based.